ratel-enclave/ratel-enclave.github.io/index.md

 ## Ratel

 Ratel is a new system which provides the capability to run unmodified x86-64 Linux binaries within Intel SGX enclaves.
 Ratel enables dynamic binary translation (DBT) inside SGX enclaves, i.e., it changes the program execution on-the-fly to be compatible with SGX abstractions.
-Specifically, Ratel enables DynamoRio to run inside enclaves.
-Ratel has a smaller trusted codebase (about 20KLOC) inside the enclave and has the potential to enable cross-platform binary compatibility.
+Specifically, Ratel enables [DynamoRio](https://dynamorio.org/) inside SGX enclaves.
+Ratel has a small trusted codebase (about 20KLOC) inside the enclave and has the potential to enable cross-platform binary compatibility.

 ## Before we begin with Ratel